BirdeeHub/nixCats-nvim/README.md

 This is because there is (reasonable) syntax highlighting for the code examples in the help when viewed within nvim.

+There is about as much help as there is nix code in this entire project.

     An important note: if you add a file, nix will not package it unless you add it to your git staging before you build it...